HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 1. {{ site.data.base-example-list[5] }} For the actual request, the FHIR RESTful query syntax is used.
 1. **Patient B’s Active Conditions referenced by Task.output are *contained* resources, the Payer has the data when the Task is completed and there is no need to perform an additional RESTful GET to fetch them.**

-{% include examplebutton_default.html example="task-scenario1-contained" b_title ='Click Here To See Example Task Request(contained output)' %}
+{% include examplebutton_default.html example="task-scenario1-contained" b_title ='Click Here To See Example Task Based Request (contained output)' %}
 ---

 <div markdown="1" class="bg-success">